hadley/adv-r/Computing-on-the-language.md

     x
     # Error: argument "x" is missing, with no default

-It is basically an empty symbol, but you can't create it directly:
+It is basically an empty name, but you can't create it directly:

-    is.symbol(formals(plot)$x)
+    is.name(formals(plot)$x)
     # [1] TRUE
     deparse(formals(plot)$x)
     # [1] ""
-    as.symbol("")
+    as.name("")
-    # Error in as.symbol("") : attempt to use zero-length variable name
+    # Error in as.name("") : attempt to use zero-length variable name

 You can either capture it from a missing argument of the formals of a function, as above, or create with `substitute()` or `bquote()`.